sergeych/kotyara/readme.md

 # KOTYARA library

+Following a known naming tradition:

+__KOTlin-oriented Yet Another Relational-database Assistant__, e.g. __KOTYARA__ ;)

-> this library is under initial development
+> this library is under initial development, not ready for evaluation.

 Kotyara is an attempt to provide simpler and more kotlin-style database interface than other systems.